 With so many people in quarantine and full cities being put on lockdown, many families are stuck indoors.
 As any parent knows, this means going a little stir crazy.
 Children are growing bored of the endless hours spent inside and parents are begging for some quality entertainment.
 Try collaborating with other food allergy families and exchanging fun recipes and ideas.
-Maybe find a way to make gluten free play-doh, or feed your children a really great, dairy free, mac and cheese.
-One of the huge benefits to the internet is its ability to keep us all connected, so now more than ever, take advantage of your food allergy community.
+Maybe find a way to make gluten-free play-doh, or feed your children a really great, dairy-free, mac, and cheese.
+One of the huge benefits of the internet is its ability to keep us all connected, so now more than ever, take advantage of your food allergy community.

 Human beings are social beings and therefore, very naturally, create communities.
 However, since the .com era, researchers have been exploring the true meaning of community and how the definition has changed since the start of the digital age.
-If once upon a time, community was dictated by geography, then today, that is no longer the case.
-Today, people are able to use social media to create communities that are purely based off of shared experience and interest.
+If once upon a time, the community was dictated by geography, then today, that is no longer the case.
+Today, people are able to use social media to create communities that are purely based on shared experiences and interests.
 That is how the food allergy community was born.
-With countless online users turning to digital platforms for their food allergy support, the community may look a little different that traditional groups.
+With countless online users turning to digital platforms for their food allergy support, the community may look a little different than traditional groups.
 However, at the end of the day, we are a community and should make every effort to support each other in any way we can.

 During our recent visit to Israel, we really struggled to find food for our son who has anaphylactic level allergies to egg and sesame.
 We approached both restaurants and hotels and were told they were unable or unwilling to take responsibility for preparing his food.